To protect you, we currently have the following measures in place for our sessions:

 - Due to the challenges for Royal Mail, when arranging appointments, we are asking if you are happy to receive your appointment letter by email to reduce delays.
 We will continue to send letters by post for those who prefer, but it may take a little longer.
 If you have not received your letter, please let us know.

-- We are allowing a three month grace period for routine vaccinations due to vets being unable to provide this service.
+- We are allowing a three month grace period for routine vaccinations due to vets being unable to provide this service during periods of 2020.
 As long as your dog's vaccinations are under three months overdue, they can still donate if they are fit, healthy and not taking any medication.

 We would like to thank you for your support at this time and are grateful to everyone who continues to attend their appointments.
 There is absolutely no expectation for your dog to donate, especially in the circumstances.
 Welfare is and always will be our priority.
 We apologise that the session might be different from the experience you are used to but we will continue to do what we can to make it a positive, exciting and rewarding experience for all our dogs, and help keep the service going to help save lives.